-Understand Your REAC Score: Look at your property's recent HUD Real Estate Assessment Center (REAC) assessments and scores.
+Understand Your Real Estate Assessment Center (REAC) Score: If your property has REAC scores, look at those recent assessments and scores.
 REAC inspectors conduct physical inspections of properties that are owned, insured, or subsidized by HUD, including public housing and assisted multifamily rental housing.
 The REAC inspections are conducted to ensure that the housing is decent, safe, sanitary, and in good repair.
 Low REAC scores put your property's subsidy at risk and indicate that the property needs immediate repairs.